-A water fountain is a great addition to any home, office or garden.
+A water fountain for home decor is a great addition to any home, office or garden.
 They are a beautiful focal point in any room.
 In addition to the decorative aspects, the soothing sound of water will have a calming effect on all those employees who are stressed at work.

 Bring in the outdoors indoors

 Any peek of nature will soothe the senses, so make sure your team connects with the great outdoors while at work.
 Place live plants that will survive and look great.
 Something green and alive at work will boost their creativity.

 Blend neutral shades or stark contrasts to suit your taste.
 If it is a publishing house, use quirky, high vibe colours.
 However, law firms don’t have such liberties when it comes to colours.
 More sober, neutral colours and darker colour scheming will be the best bet.
 The colours on the wall should complement the furniture and other fittings well.

 Bean bags look great not only in houses but offices, too.
 They can be used in a million different positions.
 Use bean bags in your meeting room.
 Four bags and a coffee table and you have a great meeting room!